jw-coder84/CI-Project-Portfolio-3/README.md

 * Adding a function to Export the top ten lists to a file to allow users to use the data for their own purposes.

+* Further validating the add game functionality to prevent the same game being added more than once.

 [Back to contents](#contents)

 # Technologies Used